jschinel/Fish_Reporter/README.md

 ![Home Page](public/Pictures/Website/Home.png)

 The intentions of the website is to give the user quick and easy access to a multitude of fishing information for any lake.
-The user will also have access to adding locations or posting fish he caught in at a given location!
+The user will also have access to adding locations or posting fish he caught at a given location!
 With this we can all help each other to never get skunked again!

 Follow the link below to find your next fishing spot!